jericovalino/Train_Mask_RCNN/README.md

 Use pip to install the package: <br/>
 `(Train_Mask_RCNN) c:\Train_Mask_RCNN>pip install git+https://github.com/philferriere/cocoapi.git#subdirectory=PythonAPI` <br/>
 Or visit this repository for more details: https://github.com/philferriere/cocoapi <br/>
-Note: Make sure that you have "vs c++ 2015 build tool" already installed on your machine otherwise you'll get an error while cloning.
+* Make sure that you have "vs c++ 2015 build tool" already installed on your machine otherwise you'll get an error while cloning.

 #### 4. Setup Tensorflow Models Repository